ponyfoo/articles/words/2014-10-21_critical-path-performance-optimization.md

 ![page-load-nightmare-old.png][17]

 <sub>_Ah, the good old times!
-Do you miss the loading indicator?_</sub>
+Do you miss the loading indicator?
+How about the "remaining reading time" indicator?_</sub>

-The largest contributor to the painful Pony Foo experience was client-side rendering.
+The largest contributor to the painful Pony Foo experience was rendering views exclusively on the client-side.
 That was a terrible mistake, and one that troubled me for a long time, until I got around to fixing it.
 This is _not an easy issue to resolve_, and I think we're really missing the target here. **We, as web workers, should be doing better.** We've been relying on client-side rendering for far too long, and fancy frameworks shouldn't be a valid excuse.

 I love [Angular][3], I really do, but in my opinion it's nearly useless in any use case where performance is critical.
 As we all know, performance is critical in pretty much any application that has a practical goal _(like, you know, making you money)_.
 The same holds true for any client-side MVC framework that's **incapable of rendering views on the server-side** without resorting to complex gimmicks such as using [PhantomJS][18] against your own site in production.

 This realization left me to choose between [Backbone][4] (using [Rendr][19]), [React][5], or _"doing nothing"_.
-React felt like overkill, I really disliked the JSX syntax, and pretty much everything else about the library that wasn't the brilliant DOM tree diffing algorithm.
-I invested a couple of days in [Rendr][19], but it was [far too constrained][20] for my taste.
+React felt like overkill, I really disliked the JSX syntax.
+The DOM tree diffing algorithm is brilliant, but that alone didn't tip me over.
+I invested a couple of days toying with [Rendr][19], but it was [far too constrained][20] for my taste.
 I ended up going for a custom solution yet again.

 This time however I had decided to learn from the many mistakes I made in the past, and I implemented a shared-rendering library that would work with any Node.js server, view templating engine, and client-side libraries that I needed.
 That's when [I built [Taunus][21].